Grailsrocks/grails-platform-core/README.md

 This is simply the direct inverse of g:ifInstalled

-### General purpose tags

-There are some general purpose tags provided for convenience.

-#### g:html

-The g:html tag replaces <html> and renders the correct doctype for you (<g:html doctype="html 4.01">...).

-This saves you having to worry about the details of HTML doctypes, and also allows you to easily parameterise them in the case of plugins that provide views.

-Attributes

-* doctype - Optional.
-Defaults to "html 5".
-Also supports "html 4.01", "xhtml 1.0" and "xhtml 1.1"

 ### Themes

 The ability to provide high level UI functionality separate from their styling